ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/server-wide/configuration/get-serverwide-client-configuration.dotnet.markdown

-﻿# Operations : Server : How to Get Server-Wide Client Configuration
+# Operations: Server: How to Get Server-Wide Client Configuration

 **GetServerWideClientConfigurationOperation** is used to return a server-wide client configuration which is saved on the server and overrides the client behavior.